 - Assign SAM application monitor templates to nodes.

-- Create groups and dependencies.
+- Create groups and dependencies in the Orion Platform.

-- Deploy Orion agents.
+- Deploy Orion agents to target nodes.

 Note the following recommendations for using the SDK: